PaloAltoNetworks/terraform-azurerm-vmseries-modules/examples/dedicated_vmseries/README.md

-# Reference Architecture with Terraform: VM-Series in Azure, Dedicated-Inbound Deployment Option
+# Reference Architecture with Terraform: VM-Series in Azure, Centralized Architecture, Dedicated Inbound NGFW Option

 Palo Alto Networks produces several [validated reference architecture design and deployment documentation guides](https://www.paloaltonetworks.com/resources/reference-architectures), which describe well-architected and tested deployments.
 When deploying VM-Series in a public cloud, the reference architectures guide users toward the best security outcomes, whilst reducing rollout time and avoiding common integration efforts.
 The Terraform code presented here will deploy Palo Alto Networks VM-Series firewalls in Azure based on a centralized design with dedicated-inbound VM-Series; for a discussion of other options, please see the design guide from [the reference architecture guides](https://www.paloaltonetworks.com/resources/reference-architectures).